grandeurdev/arduino-sdk/README.md

 ## Basics of Apollo Device

-`Apollo Device` provides a global `apollo` object to interact with all functionalities of the SDK.
-All `Apollo` variables are private and can be accessed and updated using `Apollo` getters and setters.
+__Apollo Device__ provides a global `apollo` object to interact with all functionalities of the SDK.
+All `apollo` variables are private and can be accessed and updated using `apollo` getters and setters.

 ### WiFi Connectivity of the Device

-`Apollo Device` takes care of the WiFi connectivity of the device.
+__Apollo Device__ takes care of the WiFi connectivity of the device.
 You can either:

 1. _provide_ __WiFi SSID__ and __Passphrase__ along with __API Key__ and __Auth Token__ while `apollo.init()`, in which case it starts trying to connect to the WiFi and then Duplex right away.
 OR